SamuelVasquezGonzalez/co-carroulsels/README.md

 ## Instalation

-To start using the library, we must install the package with our npm command
+To start using the library, we must install the package with our npm command **make sure you have formatted your styles so you don't have any conflicts with the styles of the carousels**
 ```bash
 $ npm install co-carrousels
 ```